Co-algebraic methods for String Field Theory and Quantum Field Theory: components tensor co-algebras

 \section{$\infty$ components tensor co-algebras}

 When studying quantum open-closed SFT a new special structure appears.
-When dealing with open strings on surfaces with many boundaries, for each boundary there is a copy of $\tH_{\rm o}$, the open string tensor algebra \cite{Maccaferri:2023gcg}.
+When dealing with open strings on surfaces with many boundaries, for each boundary there is a copy of $\tH_{\rm o}$, carrying matrix structures to accommodate stretched strings , the open string tensor algebra \cite{Maccaferri:2023gcg}.
 When constructing the action of quantum open-closed SFT we need to sum over all possible surfaces with fixed number of boundaries, creating the tensor product space $\tHt_{\rm oc}$

 where $\tH_{\rm c}$ is the closed string tensor algebra.\\ In order to define co-derivations on $\tHt_{\rm oc}$, and prove the consistency of the definitions presented in \cite{Maccaferri:2023gcg}, we need to understand how to build a co-algebra on